sergio2447/NGS-flowchart/README.md

 ![Barbie x pokemon flowchart](https://user-images.githubusercontent.com/74473159/228907003-ae52893d-0fc4-4517-b642-a71c61d77f52.jpeg)

-this flowchart contains the tools we used to analyse the illumina and nanopore data provided for this assesment:
+This flowchart contains the tools we used to analyse the illumina and nanopore data provided for this assesment:

 ## FastQC